dr-jam/GameplayProgramming/README.md

 #### Attendance

-The attendance algorithms is as follows:
+The attendance algorithm is as follows:
 AttendanceGrade = 5 * (SubmittedAttendanceCodes / (ClassesWhereAttendanceWasTaken - 1))

 ## Schedule